 On that note, Southwest Rapid Rewards is my favorite point program, partially because I have the Chase Rapid Rewards Credit Card.
 When I signed up for the credit card, they had a promotion for 50k points if you spent a specific dollar amount in three months.
 With rent, utilities, and wine, that was 100% attainable.
 With that 50k points, I was able to start with a strong foundation, and I’ve been flying for free ever since.

-I receive, at minimum, $1 for every dollar spent and that, plus promotions, add up.
+At a minimum, I receive $1 for every dollar spent, and that, plus promotions, add up.
 I am now at 80k points and rising.
-I used my points to fly me and Bozo to Cabo San Lucas (which was a nightmare) for free and still had plenty to spare.
+I used my points to fly Bozo and me to Cabo San Lucas (which was a nightmare) for free and still had plenty to spare.

 If you don’t have or want the credit card, you still earn points from flights flown, rental cars, and hotel stays.
 I highly recommend checking Southwest for all travel plans before other sites.
 This has saved me thousands!